HenriTom/Actions/README.md

 The "Actions" Mod is a Minecraft client-side modification that allows players to create custom actions triggered by commands or events.
 With Actions, you can define sequences of tasks, making gameplay more dynamic and personalized.

+## 🚨 Important

+You will need the [Fabric API](https://modrinth.com/mod/fabric-api) and the [Fabric Language Kotlin](https://modrinth.com/mod/fabric-language-kotlin) for the mod to work.

-If you want to use Quilt, you need to use the [Quilted Fabric API](https://modrinth.com/mod/qsl) instead of the [Fabric API](https://modrinth.com/mod/fabric-api), and the [Quilt Kotlin Libraries](https://modrinth.com/mod/qkl) instead of the [Fabric Language Kotlin](https://modrinth.com/mod/fabric-language-kotlin).
+If you want to use Quilt, you'll need to use the [Quilted Fabric API](https://modrinth.com/mod/qsl) instead of the [Fabric API](https://modrinth.com/mod/fabric-api), and the [Quilt Kotlin Libraries](https://modrinth.com/mod/qkl) instead of the [Fabric Language Kotlin](https://modrinth.com/mod/fabric-language-kotlin).

 ## 🛠️ Features